Brooklyn-STEAM/e-lusive.tech/src/members/lpustam.md

-Hi my name is Liam Pustam, and I like to relax, and go at life with slow pace.
+Hi my name is Liam Pustam, and I like to relax.
+I like to eat food and go at life with a slow pace.